hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/development-tools.md

 3. To install `composer-rest-server` run the following command:

         npm install -g composer-rest-server
-    The `composer-rest-server` uses the Hyperledger Composer LoopBack Connector to connect to a business network, extract the models and then present a page containing the REST APIs that have been generated for the model.
+    The `composer-rest-server` uses the {{site.data.conrefs.composer_full}} LoopBack Connector to connect to a business network, extract the models and then present a page containing the REST APIs that have been generated for the model.

 4. To install `Yeoman` run the following command: